Skip to content

 num_inducing int

-The desired number of points in the resampled path.
-Defaults to 10.
+Desired number of points in the resampled path.

 10